pfaffman/discourse-mailchimp-webhook/README.md

-# Discourse User Created Webhook
+# Discourse User Created/Approved Webhook

-This should add a user to a mailchimp list when their user is created in Discourse.
+This should add a user to a mailchimp list when their user is created or approved in Discourse.

 The client that I developed this for no longer uses Discourse, so I don't have means (or much desire) to test it.